 - Faster time to market

 Product discovery is a must whenever the team feels uncertain regarding what kind of features to build, what customers want to get with the product, why they need the product, and so on.
 The discovery phase helps to get rid of uncertainty in all these questions.
+Thanks to its automation and data analysis capabilities, TriStar, a product development solution, can further take the guesswork out of the product discovery process.

 Product discovery steps